 Digital navigators can be a resource to help with individual needs in meaningfully using the internet.
 Digital navigators are trained individuals who can provide tailored support for those trying to access and interface with the internet.
 This service can help individuals become more confident and more likely to adopt the internet.
 Several stakeholders shared the desire to provide digital navigation support but noted that there is not enough capacity to do so.
-South Dakota is interested in supporting the expansion of staff capacity within community partners to provide digital navigation services.
+South Dakota is interested in supporting the expansion of staff capacity within community partners to provide digital navigation services on a group or more individualized basis.
+Beyond this, the State will consider the possibility of providing technical support on a statewide level, whether that be through the State or through strategic partnerships with third parties such as device suppliers.